parcio/haura/docs/src/rfc/1-pivotkey.md

 # Purpose

-We can use the Pivot Key of a tree node to perform operations on specific nodes which fulfill certain conditions such as access frequency or access probabilty.
+We can use the Pivot Key of a tree node to perform operations on specific nodes which fulfill certain conditions such as access frequency or access probability.
 This is helpful in a number of scenarios such as data prefetching or disk-to-disk migrations.